ahmohbati/SecOn/InstallingOnUbuntu.md

     ````
 sudo apt-get -y install securityonion-all
     ````
-  1. Add your IP to the /etc/hosts.allow file and configure your iptables: (If you don't do this you won't be able to SSH in)<br>
+  1. If you installed a fresh copy of Ubuntu, you can most likely skip this step.
+Otherwise, you may need to add your IP address to the /etc/hosts.allow file and flush iptables: (If you don't do this, you may not be able to SSH in)<br>

     ````
 sudo gedit /etc/hosts.allow